strap/strapmetrics_wear/README.md

 ##Strap Metrics for Android Wear SDK Quick Start Guide

 We use a ```WearableListenerService``` to communicate data from the watch to the phone.
 As a developer, you simply import the Strap objects, initialize, and send some events (optional).
 If you just initialize and don't send events, we'll send app diagnostics and sensor data automatically.

 Getting started with the Strap Metrics SDK is pretty straightforward.
 These steps shouldn't take more than 15-20 minutes.
 We're assuming you use <a href="https://developer.android.com/sdk/installing/studio.html">Android Studio</a>.
 You should probably also setup <a href="https://developer.android.com/training/wearables/apps/bt-debugging.html">Bluetooth Debugging</a> if you haven't already.

 ---

 1. Login to the <a href="http://www.straphq.com/login">Strap Dashboard</a> and create an app.
 You'll need your App ID handy for the next step.
-2. Add StrapMetrics libs to your project:
+2. Add StrapMetrics libs to your projects libs folder:
     * Mobile
         - Add strapmetrics-mobile.jar to your mobile module.
     * Wear
         - Add strapmetrics-wear.jar to your wear module.
+3. Gradle configuration
+    * Mobile
+        - Add the "libs" folder as a flat repository. repositories {
+                  flatDir {
+                      dirs 'libs'
+                  }
+              }
+        - Add the strapmetrics-mobile.aar file as a compile target dependencies {
+                  compile(name: 'strapmetrics-mobile', ext: 'aar')
+              }
+    * Wear
+        - Add the "libs" folder as a flat repository. repositories {
+                  flatDir {
+                      dirs 'libs'
+                  }
+              }
+        - Add the strapmetrics-mobile.aar file as a compile target dependencies {
+                  compile(name: 'strapmetrics-wear', ext: 'aar')
+              }
 3. Import statements

     * Mobile

             import com.straphq.wear_sdk_mobile

     * Wear

             import com.straphq.wear_sdk_wear

 4. Instantiate StrapMetrics